jtran1001/CS2053-Winter2022-Final-Project/README.md

 '**' Final Decision.

-'****' Sub Objective
+'***' Sub Objective.

-(increment the number of asterisks in your work if you want to indicate something is not listed here!)
+(increment the number of asterisk in your work if you want to indicate something is not listed here!)

 # Project Timeline